duisterethomas/ardrone2-game-controller/README.md

 # ardrone2-game-controller
-Control your Parrot AR drone 2.0 with a game controller
+Control your Parrot AR drone 2.0 with a game controller.

 ## Usage